We offer a wide range of surgical procedures for cats and dogs at our Springfield clinic, using stringent surgical protocols.

 We constantly keep you up to date on why we are proposing a surgical treatment and any post-operative care your pet may require at home.
 At our facility, we follow strict surgical standards.

-At Greenbrier-Springfield Animal Hospital, we perform medical and emergency surgeries to help treat disease and conditions in pets or to repair injuries sustained through trauma.
+At Greenbrier-Springfield Animal Hospital, we perform medical surgeries to help treat disease and conditions in pets or to repair injuries sustained through trauma.

 Our Springfield vets routinely perform the following elective and non-elective surgeries: